 Is kidney stone pain worse than childbirth?
+What is, in fact, the worst pain out there?
 Today we’ll answer the questions with an experienced kidney stone creator as well as L&D RN.
 Let’s answer this question of the worst pain for once and for all. 🙂

 Hi, I’m Hilary — The Pregnancy Nurse 👩⚕️.
-I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I have had both labor pains, and kidney stone pain — so I am a good source for information on this.
-If you’re pregnant, please grab my hospital packing list here:
+I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I have experienced both childbirth pain, and kidney stone pain — so I am a good source for information on this.

 Urinary Tract Issues During Pregnancy